vmkhot/useful-scripts/Commands_used_methods_VK.md

 ### Differential Expression Analysis

-DE analysis was performed using the *DESeq2* pipeline in R. The generic pipeline used to assess quality of raw counts from samples is [here](vmkhot/Metagenome-workflows/Metatranscriptomics/R-scripts/deseq2_script_sample_QC.R) and the time-course script [here](vmkhot/Metagenome-workflows/Metatranscriptomics/R-scripts/deseq2_time_course_script_cyano.R)
+DE analysis was performed using the *DESeq2* (ref) pipeline in R.

+The generic pipeline used to assess quality of raw counts from samples: [deseq2_script_sample_QC](https://github.com/vmkhot/Metatranscriptomics/blob/main/R-scripts/deseq2_script_sample_QC.R)

+R script for using *DESeq2* for time-course experiments for the *Ca. S. alkaliphilum*: [deseq2_time_course_script_cyano](https://github.com/vmkhot/Metatranscriptomics/blob/main/R-scripts/deseq2_time_course_script_cyano.R)

+### Soft Clustering of Gene Expression Profiles

+Genes were clustered by their expression profiles over time using the *MFuzz* (ref) package in R

+R script for using *MFuzz* for time-course experiments for the *Ca. S. alkaliphilum*: [mfuzz_clustering](https://github.com/vmkhot/Metatranscriptomics/blob/main/R-scripts/mfuzz_clustering.R)